is now available! Read about the new features and fixes from November.

 Paths to workspace files in the response now render using file icons.

 These paths are interactive links, so just select them to open the corresponding file.
-You can even use drag and and drop to open the file in a new editor group, or insert it into a text editor by holding Shift before dropping.
+You can even use drag and drop to open the file in a new editor group, or insert it into a text editor by holding Shift before dropping.

 By default, these links only show the file name but you can hover over them to see the full file path.